Change Started

 They are smart.
 They have incredible memory power.
-They can feel a broad range of emotions, from joy to grief and even empathy.
+They can feel many emotions, from joy to grief and even empathy.
 They live in big extended families and work together as a tribe.

 Not sure how many humans would fall in this category, but most elephants do.
 Elephants are an incredible part of our ecosystem.

-However a countless number of elephants are killed each year brutally by poachers for ivory, and their carcasses are left under the sun to rot.
+However, countless elephants are killed each year brutally by poachers for ivory, and their carcasses are left under the sun to rot.
 Not only this, habitat loss, mistreatment in captivity, and human-elephant conflict are other factors that have led them to the verge of extinction.

-This is the reason why 12 August is celebrated as World Elephant Day every year to honor the elephants and spread awareness among people about the threat these giants face.
+This is why 12 August is celebrated as World Elephant Day every year to honor the elephants and spread awareness about the threat these giants face.

 World Elephant Day: History

-World Elephant Day was established in the year 2011 by filmmakers Michael Clark and Patricia Sims and the Elephant Reintroduction Foundation.
+World Elephant Day was established in 2011 by filmmakers Michael Clark, Patricia Sims, and the Elephant Reintroduction Foundation.
 It was launched and celebrated officially on 12 August 2012.
 The primary idea behind World Elephant Day was to make people understand elephants’ plight and support solutions that ensure their safety and survival.

-As per researchers, over 12 million elephants lived in the wild around 100 years ago.
-Unfortunately today, that figure has dropped down to nearly 400,000, with around 20,000 elephants killed each year by poachers.
+Researchers say over 12 million elephants lived in the wild around 100 years ago.
+Unfortunately, that figure has dropped down to nearly 400,000, with around 20,000 elephants killed each year by poachers.

-According to the International Union for Conservation of Nature (IUCN) Red List of Threatened Species, Asian elephants have been listed as endangered and African elephants as vulnerable.
+According to the International Union for Conservation of Nature (IUCN) Red List of Threatened Species, Asian elephants are endangered, and African elephants are vulnerable.

 World Elephant Day: How can it be celebrated?

-One of the best ways to celebrate the day is by educating yourself as well as others about this incredible animal and sharing your learning with others.
+One of the best ways to celebrate the day is by educating yourself and others about this incredible animal and sharing your learning.

 You could raise your voice against the dangers these amazing mammals face through social media.